janmerhar/txtemplate/README.md

 Easy to use command line interface for creating a template that is used to batch write Anki cards in LaTeX format.
 Although not necessary, yet very handy and time saving.

-## Manipulator

-Command line interface that transforms LaTeX document into markdown and csv files or simply markdown to csv.
-The goal of this program is making process of creating Anki cards easier and faster by writing Anki card in a simgle file which can be easily modified and searched for changes and automatically calling Anki for import.
-Windows users require for auto importing set Anki environmental variable.

 ## Built with

 - Node.js